Armed police swarm Glen Eden, Auckland house, reports of gunfire, fire rages inside - NZ Herald

 Police do not believe anyone is inside the house.

 Armed police have blocked off a main road in Glen Eden.
-Officers have cordoned off Glengarry Rd near the corner of Haywood Crescent.
+Officers have cordoned off Glengarry Rd near the corner of Maywood Cres.

-A section of Glengarry Rd, between Solar Rd and Autumn Ave, is closed to the public.
+A section of Glengarry Rd, between Solar Rd and Autumn Ave, was closed to the public and reopened about 9.40am.

 Plumes of black smoke can be seen across Glen Eden with a residential street cordoned off by police.